abubasar/Ecommerce-Microservice-Docker-Kafka/README.md

 Product Service: Provides endpoints to list products and update stock.
 Order Service: Allows users to place orders, which triggers stock updates in the Product Service via Kafka.
 Technologies Used
-Spring Boot: For creating the microservices.
+DOTNET CORE 8: For creating the microservices.
 Kafka: For handling asynchronous communication and stock updates.
 Docker: For containerization.
 SQL SERVER: For database management.